sgarcia0206/comp122-f23/format-encodings/notes_09_27.md

 ## Today's Agenda:
    1. Lecture
-      1. Complete: Introduction to Formating and Encodings
+      - Complete: Introduction to Formating and Encodings
-      1. Provide Examples of table lookup
-      1. Provide Examples of utf-8 encoding

    1. Lab:
+      - Provide Examples of table lookup
+      - Provide Examples of utf-8 encoding
       - While Loop Transformation

 ## Questions from Last Lecture/Lab, etc.:
    * M/W @ 9:00 am
+     - general questions about exam and assignments
+     - binary addition?
+     - last question on question:
+       - the one with rval, lval, and the memory represention
+     - where in the three layers

    * T/R @ 9:00 am